 At the Company's 2020 Annual Meeting of Stockholders, 99.6% of shares present at the meeting for purposes of the proposal were voted to approve, on an advisory basis, the compensation of our named executive officers as disclosed in the proxy statement for that meeting.
-The next advisory stockholder vote on executive compensation is scheduled to be held at the 2023 Annual Meeting of Stockholders.
+During the 2023 meeting, pursuant to Proposal 3, we are asking the stockholders to approve, on an advisory basis, the 2022 compensation of our named executive officers.
+If stockholders approve continuing to hold these advisory votes on a triennial basis under Proposal 4, the next advisory stockholder voted on executive compensation is scheduled to be held at the 2026 Annual Meeting of Stockholders.